 Our compensation committee consists of Pam Kilday, Spencer Lake and Jeffrey Lunsford, with Jeffrey Lunsford serving as the chairperson.
-Our board of directors has determined that each member of our compensation committee is independent under the "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our board of directors has determined that each member of our compensation committee is independent under The Nasdaq Global Select Market listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.